 There’s no right or wrong way to play.
 No matter what position you choose, remember, have fun and explore.

-This blog post was written by Lori originally for ThatPosition (not existing website).
+This blog post was written by Lori originally for ThatPosition (site offline).

 When I first indulged in strap on sex with my partner, the intimacy and intensity of that experience were more than enough to have us hooked, but like any sexual activity, familiarity and repetition can dull that flame of lust.
 Not one to ever settle for less and being a firm believer that variety really is the spice of life, I set about finding new ways to add something extra to our pegging sessions and ultimately find new ways to elevate our arousal to whole new levels.
 Let’s take a look at some of the ways you can spice up your strap-on sex sessions.